NBISweden/Rcourse/HT17Uppsala/exercise/Loops.md

 	At the lecture an approach to calculate factorials were implemented using recursion (function calling itself).
 Here we instead will have a go at generating Fibonacci numbers.
-A fibonacci number is part of a series of number with the following
+A fibonacci number is part of a series of numbers with the following
     properties:

 	The first two numbers in the Fibonacci sequence are either 1 and 1, or 0 and 1, depending on the chosen starting point of the sequence, and each subsequent number is the sum of the previous two.
 Hence:

 	0, 1, 1, 2, 3, 5, 8, 13, 21, ...
 	or
 	1, 1, 2, 3, 5, 8, 13, 21, ...